Specnr/MultiResetWall/README.md

 - Ravalle for a lot of great ideas and code
 - Boyenn for the better lock indication idea
 - The collaborators listed for minor enhancements
-- PodX12 for some minor enchancements
+- PodX12 for some minor enhancements
 - Sam Dao (real)
 - jojoe77777 for making the original wall macro